 The Board of APL has aimed to create the right balance and composition in such a way as to best serve the Company.
 Given the size and the sector of activities of the Company, the Directors consider that the current Board is of reasonable size and possesses the appropriate mix of competencies, experience, gender, skill and independence to efficiently manage the affairs of the Company.

-The Company is currently managed by a unitary Board of seven members, residents of Mauritius, out of whom two (2) are Executive Directors, three (3) are Non-Executive and two (2) are Independent Non-Executive Director
+The Company is currently managed by a unitary Board of seven members, residents of Mauritius. out of whom two (2) are Executive Directors, Independent Non-Executive Director.

-Members of the Board at June 30, 2022 are as follows:
+Members of the Board at June 30, 2023 are as follows: